How to Become a Social Worker in Montana

 Social Worker Career Outlook in Montana

-The Bureau of Labor Statistics collected employment and wage data from Montana employers in all different industries including social work in May of 2014.
+The Bureau of Labor Statistics collected employment and wage data from Montana employers in all different industries including social work in May of 2022.
 According to the BLS, the number of social workers employed in Montana is on the rise.
 In May of 2011, there were 2,390 social workers employed in Montana.
-The updated data estimates that there are 3,050 social workers employed across Montana as everything from a school social worker to a mental health and substance abuse social worker.
-The BLS also found that the average mean salary ranged from $34,920 for child, family, and school social workers to $47,480 for healthcare social workers.
+The updated data estimates that there are 2,650 social workers employed across Montana as everything from a school social worker to a mental health and substance abuse social worker.
+The BLS also found that the average mean salary ranged from $41,790 for mental health and substance abuse social workers to $57,320 for healthcare social workers.
 For more information on state occupational employment data and wage estimates, please visit Montana’s Occupational Employment Statistics page with the Bureau of Labor Statistics.

 The Importance of CSWE Accreditation